 and how many of our diets are deficient in this great vitamin.
 So broccoli comes to the rescue.
 Broccoli doesn't have Vitamin D in it, but it does have Vitamins K and A which help your body metabolize the Vitamin D supplements you take and be put to use properly.
 So take your D, and eat your broccoli

 Broccoli detoxifies and cleanses.
 Between its high fiber content and its amino acids, broccoli helps your body get rid of free radicals and toxins.
 Plus it has two unique phytochemicals - isothiocyanates and indoles.
 We're not going to go into them in too much depth other than to explain that they are good!
-Isothiocyanates are said to boost the liver's capacity to remove toxins and free radicals, those bad things you collect as your go about your normal life in Pensacola.
+The isothiocyanates reportedly boost the liver's ability to get rid of toxins and free radicals that you collect as you wander around Pensacola living life.
 That's great!

 Broccoli is full of antioxidant goodness for cancers like colon, prostate, breast, bladder and ovarian.
 Increase your broccoli's potency by adding some spice like mustard or wasabi which contain the enzyme myrosinase to boost its anti-cancer value.
 (4) Spicy additions like this help ensure that broccoli's nutrients are absorbed in the upper digestive system maximize its health benefit.
 (4) So spice up your broccoli!